Travelport-Ukraine/uapi-json/docs/Terminal.md

 In case you want to handle some specific errors from uAPI, you can provde `uapiErrorHandler` function in options.

+Function should return response from retried command or any other command.

 Footprint of the functions should be as follows:
 ```javascript
 async (